-Summary: Some experiences, some people, stick with you forever, leaving their mark on your memories.
-You can't escape what they meant to you and you can't re-write the past.
-It's indelible.
-But the future isn't set in stone…it's yours to write.
-A story about forks in the road of life and a past with a future.
+Summary: Some people leave their mark on your memories.
+You can't escape what they meant to you and you can't re-write the past; it's indelible.
+But the future isn't set in stone.
+It's yours to write.
+A second-chance story about forks in the road of life and a past with a future.

 Chapter 1: Boy on a Bike